iamMD01/Learning-javascript/README.md

     Hello there, today i learned about set interval and set timeout and with the help of chat gpt i have made it's ui beautiful.

+29/Apr/2024 as day 22

+    Hello there , today i learned about clousers in javascript